okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/saml-inline-hook/main/index.md

 1. Navigate to Inline Hooks (**Workflow** > **Inline Hooks**) in your Admin Console.

-1. Click on the SAML assertion inline hook name (in this example, "Patient SAML Hook").
+1. Click the SAML assertion inline hook name (in this example, "Patient SAML Hook").

 1. Click the **Preview** tab.